Sri Lanka Flag:

 On this modern version, the green represents Muslims, and the orange represents Hindus.

 Sri Lanka Coat of Arms:

-The national emblem of Sri Lanka was adopted in 1972, and features a golden lion centered and surrounded by petals of gold representing the Blue Lotus flower.
+The national emblem of Sri Lanka was adopted in 1972.
+It features a golden lion in the center, surrounded by petals of gold representing the Blue Lotus flower.